 ASSET & FM 6D

 In facility management, good data is essential.
 Pattern routinely updates its BIM standards to match the industry’s most stringent requirements in this fast-changing sector in BIM delivery.

 Pattern works closely with its design team to ensure complete facility management information is included in the model, including specifications, warranty data, life-cycle assessments and performance requirements.
 We can deliver full CoBie-ready BIM data for the most complex projects.

-Pattern’s data driven design workflows mean 3D databases are used from the outset of the project as we build upon these.
+Pattern’s data-driven design workflows mean 3D databases are used from the outset of the project as we build upon these.
 This allows us to develop our working models with high levels of accuracy making these essentials for building directly from them, improving reliability and reducing manufacturing cost.

 In order to efficiently deliver our designs, on time and on budget, we bring complexity to simple assemblies.
-Thanks to this, we are able propose solutions that are fit for its environment and can adapt to the unique conditions of each one the sites we work on.
+Thanks to this, we are able to propose solutions that are fit for its environment and can adapt to the unique conditions of each one the sites we work on.

 From the earliest stages of our projects, Pattern uses climatic and contextual data to inform sustainable designs.
 We use BIM to evaluate design options and simulate building performance.